 3. Check the Placement of the Loudspeakers

-Another way of eliminating the high pitch noise is by positioning your loudspeakers the right way.
+Another big lever for killing that high-pitched noise is positioning your loudspeakers the right way.

 Place Your Loudspeakers Forward

-Keep your loudspeakers away from the microphone and closer to the audience.
+Keep your loudspeakers well away from the microphone and closer to the audience.
+Placing them forward increases the distance from your mic and cuts the chance that sound from the speakers will loop back into it.

 Point Your Loudspeakers Away From the Microphones